musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 After deploying the resources, verify that they have been successfully created by running the following commands:

 {% highlight javascript %}
-kubectl get EventBus && \
-kubectl get EventSource && \
-kubectl get Sensor \
+kubectl config set-context --current --namespace=argo-events kubectl get EventBus && kubectl get EventSource && kubectl get Sensor
---namespace argo-events
 {% endhighlight %}

 ### Summary